 - social impact in the community.

-When applying for a gaming machine licence, applicants must provide evidence that shows the licence would be in the community interest.
+Applicants must provide evidence that satisfies the Commissioner that the application - if granted - would be in the community interest.

 Members of an affected community are also able to object to an application.
-They can make a submission to the Commissioner, explaining why they believe a gaming machine licence should not be granted.
+They can make a submission to the Commissioner, explaining why they believe a gaming machine licence or designated application should not be granted.

 Any application for a new gaming machine licence is automatically deemed to be a designated application.

-All other applications are assessed by the Commissioner once received to determine whether they are deemed to be a designated application for the purpose of the Gaming Machine Act 1992.
+All other gaming applications will be assessed by the Commissioner to determine whether they are deemed to be a designated application for the purpose of the Gaming Machine Act 1992.
+These applications may include:

-Once your application is received, a case manager from Consumer and Business Services will contact you to confirm the designated application status and whether you need to prepare a community impact assessment.
+When an application is received, a case manager from Consumer and Business Services will contact the applicant to confirm the designated application status and whether a community impact assessment needs to be prepared.